TanishaShrotriya/ROBOCON_2017/README.md

 Serial data was used only in the Throwing code, for tranfer of set points,ie hardcoded pwm values for the throwing motor.

 There are a few redundancies in the code for the throwing assembly, but these were kept intentionally, and we didn't get the time to eliminate them.
-Any inputs from the reader will always be appreciated as long as they are technically sound.
 Thank you for your time!